 Sensory Processing Issues

-Sensory Processing refers to the signals the central nervous system receives and sends by way of the senses.
-Typically, we think of the senses as only the 5 senses of taste, touch, smell, sight and hearing.
+Sensory Processing refers to signals the central nervous system receives and sends by way of the senses.
+Typically, we think of only the 5 senses: taste, touch, smell, sight and hearing.
 Neurologists also include our sense of ourselves in space in relation to the environment, to muscle feedback from movements and body positions, and to signals we receive from our internal organs such as our body telling us we need to use the toilet.

-Or, a child may perceive ordinary, every day sensations as too strong, like an uncomfortable tactile experience from wearing certain fabrics or the sound of a passing ambulance might be excruciating to the ears.
+An over response to sensations can cause irritations or alarm like an uncomfortable tactile experience from wearing certain fabrics or the sound of a passing ambulance.

 Some children’s brains may crave additional sensory stimulation which may cause the child to engage in behaviors known as “stimming” such as rocking, flapping their hands or fidgeting with objects.